-Human digestive system which is also known as the alimentary canal and various digestive glands.
-The alimentary canal is a muscular tube which extends from the mouth to the anus.
-The parts of the human digestive system include – mouth, oral cavity, teeth, oesophagus, pharynx, stomach, small intestine, large intestine, and anus.
+Human digestive system comprises the alimentary canal and various digestive glands.
+The alimentary canal is a muscular tube, which extends from the mouth to the anus.
+The human digestive system comprises mouth, pharynx, oesophagus, stomach, small intestine, large intestine, and anus.

-The oral cavity has three parts –the palate, tongue, and teeth.
+The oral cavity comprises the palate, tongue and teeth.